Monday and Friday @10:00am Leader: Kayla Grillet

 Class focuses on flexibility, and strengthening of limbs, breathing exercises and relaxation utilizing a chair.
 Chair yoga is a general term for practices that modify yoga poses so that they can be done while seated in a chair.
 These modifications make yoga accessible to people who cannot stand or lack the mobility to move easily from standing to seated to supine positions.
 While seated on chairs, students can do versions of twists, hip stretches, forward bends, and mild back bends.
 In addition to a good stretch, chair yoga participants can also enjoy other health benefits of yoga, including improved muscle tone, better breathing habits, reduction of stress, better sleep, and a sense of well-being.

-Monday and Thursday @11:00 – located offsite at KL Fitness
+Thursday @11:00 – located offsite at RC Legion, Mill St

 Leader: Tricia Cammarrt